 Local Population and Dwelling Stock Estimates and Forecasts

-On this page you can find locally researched population and dwelling stock estimates and forecasts for all districts in Cambridgeshire including Cambridge City, East Cambridgeshire, Fenland, Huntingdonshire and South Cambridgeshire, as well as for Peterborough Unitary Authority.
+Cambridgeshire County Council’s locally produced population and dwelling stock estimates and forecasts are published here and are available for the five districts of Cambridgeshire: Cambridge City, East Cambridgeshire, Fenland, Huntingdonshire and South Cambridgeshire, as well as for Peterborough Unitary Authority.

 Historic Population